Refund payments (beta)

 1. Get {transactionReference}, as described earlier.

-2. Make a POST request to the endpoint:
+2. Send a POST request to the endpoint:

 EnvironmentEndpoint